-Intermediate Brocade Weave with Doña Lidia / Saturday May 29th, 10-11am Guatemala time
+Intermediate Brocade Weave with Doña Lidia / TBD

-This is a one-hour group class dedicated to three single-side brocade designs traditional to San Antonio Aguas Calientes.
-We will start with simple mosquitos (fruit flies), then the repeating pepenado lines and "semillas" or seeds, with the use of multiple supplementary weft threads per row.
+This is a one-hour small-group class dedicated to three single-sided brocade designs traditional to San Antonio Aguas Calientes.
+We will start with simple "mosquitos" (fruit flies), then the repeating pepenado lines and "semillas" or seeds, with the use of multiple supplementary weft threads per row.
 This class will be recorded, so you can go back to the details and see the demonstration again later when you'd like.

-Doña Lidia has been teaching backstrap weaving nationally and internationally for many years.
+Doña Lidia has been teaching backstrap weaving nationally and internationally for several decades.
 She is a wealth of knowledge and a patient teacher with experience teaching in English.

-We will be sending you an email with more class details during the week leading up to this class.
+We will be sending out an email with the Zoom invite and class PDF during the week leading up to the class.